 So you’re already contributing to the sources right?
 But there are other ways you can get involved in our community during and after your internship, including:

-- Students may be eligible to enter our annual poster contest held during our Community Day Summit in the Fall.
-See the posters entered into our 2022 Technical Poster Contest.
+- Students may be eligible to enter our annual poster contest and present their work at our Community Day Summit in the Fall.

 - Write a blog post about your intern experience and project